The Open Communication: Goals

-Organizing public debates has been one of the priorities of Open Communication for the last several years.
-Raising public awareness is one of the crucial aims of our organization, as well as educating students and the society as a whole that peaceful communication through arguments is more efficient, more creative and will bring them closer to their goals.
+Organizing public debates has been one of the activities of Open Communication in recent years.
+The organization states that raising public awareness and educating students about communication through argumentation is among its goals.

 Regional activities

 Open Communication is also active in promoting debating around the region.
 Trainers who are members of the network have held workshops in Austria, Hungary, North Macedonia and Montenegro over the past year.